ibm-watson-data-lab/ibmseti/code/python/packages/ibmseti/README.md

 *** This will also need a Node.js server in order to rate-limit users to a small number of compamps per day.

+## Contributing

+In addition to the packages specified in `setup.py` and `requirements.txt`, this package depends on `pyspark`.
+In order to satisfy that dependency for development you should install a version of SPARK and ensure that  PYTHONPATH includes the path to the `pyspark` and `py4j`.

+I installed SPARK on my Mac via Homebrew.

+    brew install apache-spark

+Then, in my `.bash_profile` file, I specified the PYTHONPATH by adding

+    if which pyspark > /dev/null; then
+      export SPARK_HOME=/usr/local/Cellar/apache-spark/1.6.1/libexec
+      export PYTHONPATH=$SPARK_HOME/python:$SPARK_HOME/python/lib/py4j-0.9-src.zip:$PYTHONPATH
+    fi